Joseph Li Shan: Activities

 In February 2023, it was reported that Bishop Li Shan had given mandate to 11 extraordinary ministers of communion in Beijing to distribute communion to the homes of sick and elderly.

-In March 2023, it was reported that Bishop Li Shan had invited Bishop Stephen Chow of the diocese of Hong Kong to come to Beijing in April 2023.
+Bishop Stephen Chow of the diocese of Hong Kong came to Beijing in April 2023 at Bishop Li Shan's invitation.
 This was the first time a Hong Kong bishop had visited the mainland for decades.
+Bishop Chow also said that he had invited Li Shan to come to visit Hong Kong.